py2ai/py2ai.github.io/_posts/2022-04-19-PyQt5-related-Questions-and-Answers.md

 ---
+categories:
+- GUI tutorial series
+description: You can find important issues and their solutions related to PyQt5 here
+featured-img: pyqt5logo
+keywords:
+- PyQt5
+- FAQ
+- GUI Programming
+- Python
+- Qt Designer
 layout: post
+mathjax: true
+tags:
+- PyQt5
+- GUI
+- Python
+- Qt Designer
 title: FAQs about PyQt5
-categories: [GUI tutorial series]
-featured-img: pyqt5logo
-mathjax: true
-description: You can find important issues and their solutions related to PyQt5 here
-keywords: [PyQt5, FAQ, GUI Programming, Python, Qt Designer]
-tags: [PyQt5, GUI, Python, Qt Designer]
 ---

 Hi friends, we are going to start a Q and A about PyQt5 here.
 This page will be dedicated to only Questions that are frequently asked by you and their answers.
 We will continue to update this page accordingly.

-### Question:
+# Question:
 _I found this Traceback (most recent call last): ImportError: cannot import name 'QtWebEngineWidgets'_
-### Answer:
+## Answer:
 Highly recommended version is earlier not the latest if you find above trace back 'QtWebEngineWidgets'.
 Simply install exactly  `pip3 install PyQt5==5.15.2`
 `pip install pyqtwebengine`